UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_13.md

   - 𝐸\_train is our training error (or mean train error from cross-validation).
-  - 𝐸\_valid is our validation error (or mean validation error from cross-validation). -𝐸\_test is our test error. -𝐸\_best is the best possible error we could get for a given problem.
+  - 𝐸\_valid is our validation error (or mean validation error from cross-validation).
+  - 𝐸\_test is our test error.
+  - 𝐸\_best is the best possible error we could get for a given problem.

 ---